2019 Annual Juried Exhibition, Fine Arts League of Cary, Cary NC

 My practice dissects my personal narrative by experimenting with several media and revisiting topics and themes.
 I inconspicuously display my personal side by utilizing mountains and landscape to show racial identity, abstraction to map out how I cope with mine and others' mental health, and color for my sexuality and energy.
-Employing influence from print media, my environment, and true intuition, my work is intentionally eclectic; it visually represents what I offer to this world.
-I tend to focus on the collecting of visual data to comprise surrealistic-scapes, incorporating a flow to represent an ever-changing climate.
-I straddle my landscapes between the Hudson River School turned upside down, the aesthetics of early 20th C. modern artists and the emotional outrage of radical, politically charged people of color in contemporary America.
+Employing influence from print media, my environment, and true intuition my work is intentionally eclectic; it visually represents what I offer to this world.
+I collect visual data of my surroundings to comprise surrealistic-scapes, incorporating a flow to represent an ever-changing climate.
+I straddle my landscapes between the Hudson River School turned upside down, the aesthetics of early 20th C. modern artists, and the emotional outrage of radical, politically charged people of color in contemporary America.

 I work with ink, watercolor, oil, paper, and textile.
 I have a strong kinship with the California landscape by being in Boy Scouts.
 Nature is heavily prevalent as a symbol for my father; he is an avid gardener and horticulturalist.
 Our fraught relationship is symbolized by the flora in my work.
 My color use also represents my mama and her Mexican heritage.
 My adaptable disposition is mirrored in my work.